riccardopedrielli/dev-mysql/README.md

 By default the persistence directory is set to `~/.local/share/docker-dev-tools/dev-mysql`.

-Any custom directory must be set in a path inside the user's home directory.
+Any custom directory should be set in a path inside the user's home directory.
-Setting it outside is not supported and most probably won't work.
+Setting it outside is not supported and, depending on the host platform, may not work.

 There's no need to manually create directory, Docker Compose will take care if it.